 The course will cover the social systems of former colonial nations in Africa, Asia and the Caribbean.
 Emphasis will be placed on their changing institutions: political, economic, educational and social as influenced by colonialism.
-PREREQUISITES: SOC1100, SOC1400
+PREREQUISITES: None

-SOC2800: Classical Sociological Theory (3)
+SOC2800: Sociological Theory (3)

 The student will study the outstanding theorists in the development of sociological thought.
-Special attention will be given to the works of Durkheim, Marx and Weber.
+Special attention will be given to the works of Durkheim, Marx and Weber, classical and contemporary sociological theoretical paradigms, theories, and theorists.
 Upper division students.
-PREREQUISITES: SOC1100, SOC1400, sophomore standing
+PREREQUISITES: SOC1100, SOC1400, sophomore standing, or permission by instructor

-SOC3243: Race and Ethnic Relations (3)
+SOC3243: Race and Racism (3)